qinh3uofm/README/Hosting online resume using Etter’s Morden Technical Writing.md

 ---------------------------------------------

-## How I write my resume using Etter’s protocol:
+## How I write my resume using Etter's protocol:

 ### 1.Don't Write
 As technical writers, we need to know the goal of our audiences and spend most of our time finding the best way to achieve it.
 Telling audiences how to achieve their goals should take less than 10% of our time in the process of "Writing".
 When writing my resume, I spend most of my time getting information about the company I am interested in and the requirement of the specific job I apply to.
 After I get a broad idea of what kind of information the employees want to see on my resume, I will modify my resume according to that.